-A Mortgage payment deferral means that you won’t be required to make regular payments on your Mortgage for up to 6 months, if you qualify.
+Requests for mortgage payment deferrals had to be received by Tangerine by September 30, 2020.
+Mortgage payment deferrals were available for customers experiencing hardship.
+If you obtained a mortgage payment deferral by September 30, 2020, this means you won’t be required to make regular payment on your Mortgage for up to 6 months.
 During the time your payments are deferred, interest will continue to accrue.
-This may have an impact on your payment amount.
+This may have an impact on your amortization period.
 You’ll pay more interest over the life of your Mortgage, but a deferral can also help you with your short-term cash flow.

 How can I figure out how much cash a Mortgage payment deferral would free up for me?

 Because interest continues to accrue over the deferral period, a payment deferral means that you’ll pay more interest over the life of your Mortgage.
 However, having your payments deferred can help free up cash for you during the COVID-19 crisis.
 In the following example, by deferring Mortgage payments for 6 months, a total of $8,274 can be freed up (6 payments of $1,379) during that period.

 How would a Mortgage payment deferral change my Mortgage balance and/or amortization?

 In this example, deferring Mortgage payments for 6 months results in a total of $3,000 in additional interest, which would be added to the balance of the Mortgage as of its due date.
 This is based on an existing Mortgage balance of $200,000 at a 3.00% fixed interest rate, a deferral period of 6 months, and a remaining amortization of 15 years.
 The payment amount wouldn’t change, but the remaining amortization would be extended by 6 months as a result of payment deferral.
 The deferral would free up $8,274 for the Client.